emilyville/SFpayphones/README.md

 ![My image](images/payphones-main.png)

-How to using the app
+How to use this app
 --------------------
-Text the name of the neighborhood to 415-508-6687 to be connected with all the payphones in that neighborhood.
+Text the name of the neighborhood to the chosen number to be connected with all the payphones in that neighborhood.
 It sometimes crashes - that's a lot of phone calls.
 If so, just ping me.

 Bayview,
 Bernal Hill,